 Most people need to seek help from a drug rehab facility to find the right treatment.
 Depending on the severity of their addiction, a specialist might recommend either an inpatient or outpatient setting.
 Other modalities will include individual counseling and support groups to encourage recovery.

-Medication-Assisted Programs: While rare, long-time benzodiazepine addicts might experience the worse withdrawal symptoms.
+While rare, long-time benzodiazepine addicts might experience the worst withdrawal symptoms.
 To prevent these symptoms from harming them physically and psychologically, a physician might recommend specific prescription medications to help through the withdrawal process under a medically supervised program.

 Seek Substance Abuse Treatment